oncomouse/ShawnaRoss.com/source/slides/dhum.html.md

 * Textual editing historically not the most glamorous task
 * Some may doubt if encoding is "actually" work
-* You may be regarded as doing "service" rather than research
+* You may be regarded as doing service rather than research

 ---